jackwilliambell/SquidSpace.js/docs/modulefile-specification.md

 The layouts section of a module is an array containing one or more 'layout areas' to include in the output.
 There can be zero or more layout areas.
 Layout areas specify an area and contain a layout specification for the objects in that area.
 A layout area consists of the following named objects, although a specific Module File processor may add others:

-1. "name" – [string; required] – the name of the layout area, should be unique within the layouts array
+1. "layout-name" – [string; required] – the name of the layout area, should be unique within the layouts array

 2. "doc" – [string; optional] – documentation for the layout area, use to describe what the layout area is for